-As my year as President winds down, I can’t help but think about the small “ah-hah” moments that delighted me throughout the year.
-This year, two things come to mind.
+As I reflect back on 2019, I can’t help but think about the small moments that delighted me.

-Second, I watched the Director-level of our organization really catch fire and gain their stride this year.
+Second, I watched the Director-level of our organization really catch fire and find their stride in 2019.
 These leaders took charge of their domains and it was wonderful to see, hiring as they needed, closing gaps, mentoring and accomplishing so much as they each built sustainable volunteer committees.
 For me, a happy org is one where people know their role, feel supported and have authority to run with it – in a supportive community of leaders, peers and team.
 We grew like crazy this year, but we also gained ground in how we work together and support each other.
-I feel at the end of 2019 we are a healthier, stronger organization with a culture that contributes to the growth and enrichment of all members.
-The foundation that we’ve been working on for so many years is starting to feel solid, which gives me great confidence in our continued growth.
+By the end of 2019, we were a healthier, stronger organization with a culture that contributes to the growth and enrichment of all members – and this will only continue into 2020.
+The foundation that we’ve been working on for so many years is starting to solidify, which gives me great confidence in our continued growth.

-Many people contributed to Women in Localization’s success in 2019.
+Many people contributed to Women in Localization’s success last year.
 I’d like to thank all of our deeply committed board members for their unceasing guidance, our passionate program directors and chapter leaders, our advisory board, our sponsors and all the hard-working volunteers who make everything possible.

-Our fabulous first-year sponsors provided the support for us to do so many events and solidify our infrastructure in 2019.
+Our fabulous first-year sponsors provided the support for us to hold so many events and build our infrastructure last year.
 We couldn’t have done it without you and we look forward to your continuing support in coming years.
 Thank you, SDL, RWS Moravia, Welocalize, Vistatec, Amplexor and all of the individual sponsors who hosted events, printed materials and volunteered your services when there was a need.

 Our organization is fueled by dedicated, generous and amazing volunteers who juggle families, demanding careers and personal obligations all while also showing up and giving their time and love to keep Women in Localization running.
 As a volunteer organization where no one gets paid, everything we are is because of our incredible and selfless volunteers.
-You are all so amazing and I am deeply honored to have served as your leader this year.
+You are all so amazing and I am deeply honored to serve as your leader.

 From the bottom of my heart, thank you to the board and all of Women in Localization’s volunteers.
-I wish you and yours a happy holiday season and new year.
-It was my honor and my pleasure to serve as your President in 2019 and I send my best wishes for your continued success into 2020!
+It is my honor and my pleasure to serve as your President and I send my best wishes for your continued success into 2020!